-Assumed initial public offering price per share \$ Historical net tangible book deficit per share as of June 30, 2020 \$(210.48) Y Pro forma increase in net tangible book value per share as of June 30, 2020 attributable to the pro forma transactions described above Pro forma net tangible book value per share as of June 30, 2020 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors participating in this offering \$ dilution per share to new investors participating in this offering by \$ per share, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, an increase of 1.0 million in the number of shares of common stock offered by us would increase the pro forma as adjusted net tangible book value after this offering by \$ per share and decrease the dilution per share to new investors participating in this offering by \$ per share, and a decrease of 1.0 million shares of common stock offered by us would decrease the pro forma as adjusted net tangible book value by \$ per share, and increase the dilution per share to new investors in this offering by \$ per share, assuming that the assumed initial public offering price of \$ per share remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Assumed initial public offering price per share \$ 15.00 Historical net tangible book deficit per share as of June 30, 2020 \$(621.67) Pro forma increase in net tangible book value per share as of June 30, 2020 attributable to the pro forma transactions described above 623.64 Pro forma net tangible book value per share as of June 30, 2020 1.97 Increase in pro forma net tangible book value per share attributable to new investors participating in this offering 2.18 Pro forma as adjusted net tangible book value per share after this offering 4.15 Dilution per share to new investors participating in this offering \$ 10.85 respectively, and the dilution per share to new investors participating in this offering by \$0.82 or \$(0.83) per share, respectively, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, an increase of 1.0 million in the number of shares of common stock offered by us would increase the pro forma as adjusted net tangible book value after this offering by \$0.27 per share and decrease the dilution per share to new investors participating in this offering by \$0.29 per share, and a decrease of 1.0 million shares of common stock offered by us would decrease the pro forma as adjusted net tangible book value by \$0.27 per share, and a decrease of 1.0 million shares of common stock offered by us would decrease the pro forma as adjusted net tangible book value by \$0.27 per share, and a decrease of 1.0 million shares of common stock offered by us would decrease the pro forma as adjusted net tangible book value by \$0.27 per share, and increase the dilution per share to new investors in this offering by \$0.29 per share, assuming that the assumed initial public offering price of \$15.00 per share remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), would increase or decrease, as applicable, our pro forma as adjusted net tangible book value per share after this offering by \$ per share and the
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$15.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), would increase or decrease, as applicable, our pro forma as adjusted net tangible book value per share after this offering by \$0.18 or \$(0.17) per share,

-If the underwriters exercise in full their option to purchase additional shares of common stock from us, the pro forma as adjusted net tangible book value per share after giving effect to this offering would be \$ per share, representing an immediate increase to existing stockholders of \$ per share, and dilution to new investors participating in this offering of \$ per share.
+If the underwriters exercise in full their option to purchase additional shares of common stock from us, the pro forma as adjusted net tangible book value per share after giving effect to this offering would be \$4.42 per share, representing an immediate increase to existing stockholders of \$2.45 per share, and dilution to new investors participating in this offering of \$10.58 per share.

-The following table summarizes on the pro forma as adjusted basis described above, the differences between the number of shares purchased from us, the total consideration paid and the average price per share paid to us by existing stockholders and by investors purchasing shares in this offering at the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), before deducting underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table summarizes on the pro forma as adjusted basis described above, the differences between the number of shares purchased from us, the total consideration paid and the average price per share paid to us by existing stockholders and by investors purchasing shares in this offering at the assumed initial public offering price of \$15.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), before deducting underwriting discounts and commissions and estimated offering expenses payable by us: